 Transfer the mixture to a sauce pan and simmer on a low heat until it thickens.

-Remove from the heat and leave it to cool completely, then add the vanilla extract.
+Remove from the heat and leave it to cool completely.

 Transfer the puff pastry roll to a working surface and use a cookie cutter to cut 12 rounds that fit in the muffin tin holes.

 Press the rounds into the muffin tin holes and spoon in the custard cream evenly.

 Bake for 30-35 minutes until golden and the pastry is baked through and the custard is golden, and slightly brown.